VeraVisions/nuclide/README.md

 For best results, symlink the desired scripts into your home directory's bin folder.
 The scripts are designed to be aware of their actual location in the filesystem.

+## Dependencies

+Rough list of dependencies for the average Linux system.
+On some systems the names may slightly differ.
+These should be correct for OpenSUSE.

+### Engine
+* subversion
+* gmake
+* gcc
+* mesa-libGL-devel
+* libgnutls-devel
+* libopenal-devel
+* libX11-devel
+* libXcursor-devel
+* libXrandr-devel
+* libSDL2-devel (only if you pass BUILD_SDL2=1 to build_engine.sh)

+For WinNT and Darwin systems it's recommended you use the SDL2 backend, but native backends may be available in FTEQW.

+The X development packages are obviously only a requirement for when you do not compile an SDL2 build on a UNIX-like system.

+### FFMPEG Plugin
+* ffmpeg-4-libavformat-devel
+* ffmpeg-4-libswscale-devel

+You want this plugin if you want playback of a variety of media formats, including video decoding.

+### Worldspawn Level Editor
+* cmake
+* gcc-c++
+* gtk2-devel
+* gtkglext-devel
+* libxml2-devel
+* libjpeg8-devel
+* minizip-devel

+This is the only component that requires a C++ compiler.

 ## Support
 Join us on irc.vera-visions.com and chat if you're interested in using this in production.
 **All this is provided to you for free as-is otherwise.**